Mahane Yehuda Market: History

 In 1887 the neighborhood of Mahane Yehuda was established on the north side of Jaffa Road.
-It was founded by three business partners—Johannes Frutiger (a German Protestant and owner of the largest bank in Palestine), Shalom Konstrum, and Joseph Navon—and was named after Navon's brother, Yehuda.
+It was founded by three business partners—Johannes Frutiger (a German Protestant and owner of the largest bank in Ottoman Palestine), Shalom Konstrum, and Joseph Navon—and was named after Navon's brother, Yehuda.
 On the south side of the street to the west stood another neighborhood, Beit Ya'akov, founded in 1885.

 At the end of the 19th century, a marketplace was established on an empty lot to the east of Beit Ya'akov and across the road from Mahane Yehuda which was owned by the Sephardi Valero family; this market was known as Shuk Beit Yaakov (Beit Yaakov Market).
 Here Arab merchants and fellaheen sold their goods to the residents who lived outside the Old City.
 As the new neighborhoods outside the Old City grew, the Beit Yaakov Market grew apace with more stalls, tents and pavilions.

 Under Ottoman rule, the market expanded haphazardly and sanitary conditions worsened.
 The Etz Chaim Yeshiva opened a few shops in the market, using the rent income to help fund the yeshiva.
 In the late 1920s, the British Mandate authorities cleared out all the merchants and built permanent stalls and roofing.
 Afterwards the market began to be known as the Mahane Yehuda Market, after the larger neighborhood.

 In 1931 a new section was built to the west of the market by 20 traders, who previously had only temporary wooden stalls in the area.
 It was later named the Iraqi Market, as many traders of Iraqi Jewish descent acquired shops there.
 Today the Iraqi Market is located off Mahane Yehuda Street.

 In the 2000s, major renovations were made to the Mahane Yehuda Market, including infrastructure work, repaving roads and covering some open areas.
 The market's Board of Directors worked to make at least some of these changes in response to a decrease in visitors after terrorist attacks in 1997 and 2002 killed 23 people.
 Changes driven by the Board included renovations to the streets and alleyways, but also included efforts to draw in cafes and boutiques that would entice more middle-class customers who might become frequent shoppers.
 According to Eli Mizrachi, chairman of the Mahane Yehuda Merchants Association, whereas shoppers used to come to buy produce, the "new generation" wants a place with entertainment, a place to sit and have a cup of coffee, and a place to shop for gifts.